Last Updated: february 2026

 Advanced Fencing Timber FAQ

-Yes, provided you inspect for rot, pests, and cracks.
+Yes, provided you inspect each piece for rot, pests, and hidden cracks.
 Sand and seal thoroughly before use.
+Reclaimed timber can add character, but it may also have inconsistent dimensions that require extra fitting work—it's part of the charm, but worth knowing ahead of time.

 Master your fencing project with the right timber.